Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 - Claude Connectors tutorial - build and deploy a connector end to end

-- What are Claude Connectors - explainer on types, data access, and custom setup
+- What are Claude Connectors - types, data access, and custom setup

 - Connectors Directory FAQ - submission requirements from Anthropic